 This remains hotly debated with a few key aspects:

 - Rent control appears to help insulate some incumbent tenants from the worst rent spikes in gentrifying areas.
-But when overall supply is constrained, it makes scoring any rental unit much harder for newcomers or lower-income families.
+However, when overall supply is constrained, scoring any rental unit is much harder for newcomers or lower-income families.

 - By benefiting primarily those lucky enough to secure rent-controlled units for long tenures, rent stabilization helps disproportionately White, upper-income cohorts more. means testing approaches could help target protections.